Tratamiento

 Encuentre recursos que le ayuden a revisar la cobertura del seguro médico, de tal manera que pueda enfocarse en lo que importa.

-If you are a Florida Medicaid member and you are experiencing challenges with your managed care plan, contact the Agencia para la Administración de Atención Médica de Florida en línea o llame al 1-877-254-1055 (TDD 1-866-467-4970).
+If you are a Florida Medicaid member experiencing challenges with your managed care plan, contact the Agencia de Florida para la Administración de Atención Médica or call 877-254-1055 (TDD 866-467-4970).

 ¿QUÉ NECESITO SABER SOBRE EL SEGURO MÉDICO DE MI SER QUERIDO?

-• Conozca los detalles del plan de seguro individual y la cobertura de su ser querido.
-Solicite al administrador del plan un resumen de beneficios (SBC, Summary of Benefits).
+• Conozca los detalles del plan de seguro individual de su ser querido y su cobertura.
+Pídale al administrador del plan un Resumen de Beneficios (SBC, por sus siglas en inglés).

 Cosas adicionales que debe saber sobre el seguro médico:

-• Get a caseworker, hospital financial counselor, or social worker to help if finances are limited.
-Oftentimes companies or hospitals can work with you to make special payment arrangements if you let them know about your situation.
+• Get a caseworker, hospital financial counselor, or social worker to help if your finances are limited.

-La organización Programa de Detección Temprana del Cáncer de Mama y Cervical del Departamento de Salud de Florida promotes early detection and treatment of cancer by encouraging all women to receive regular screenings.
-If you do not have access to a health care provider, you may be able to receive free or low-cost screenings through the Early Detection Program.
-The care of most women diagnosed under this program is supported by Florida Medicaid.
+Recomendaciones de Programa de detección temprana de cáncer de seno y cuello uterino del Departamento de Salud de Florida. promotes early detection and treatment of cancer by encouraging all women to receive regular screenings.
+If you do not have access to a health care provider, you may be able to receive free or low-cost screenings.
+Florida Medicaid supports the care of most women diagnosed under this program.

 Given that individuals must first meet the qualifications for the screening program, nearly all women who apply will qualify.
-In rare cases, women who do not qualify for Florida Medicaid are referred to the American Cancer Society for charity care (if available).
-If eligible, women will receive full Medicaid benefits, rather than those being treated for cancer.
+In rare cases, women ineligible for Florida Medicaid may be referred to the American Cancer Society for charity care, if available.
+If eligible, women will receive full Medicaid benefits rather than those being treated for cancer.

 La elegibilidad para Medicaid de Florida finaliza cuando:

-• the patient no longer meets eligibility criteria;
+• Patient no longer meets the eligibility criteria

-• the patient obtains health insurance or Medicare that covers treatment; or
+• Patient obtains health insurance or Medicare that covers treatment